ziqicui001/bimsc23-datamgmt-session03/README.md

+Cloud Based Data Management 2023
-# lecture3
+# Session 03

-Examples for Lecture 3
+Examples for session 3

 These examples introduce how to use RhinoCompute as a remote geometry calculation service.